mdsheraj123/miniFlipkart/README.md

 a.
 While placing a new order, the customer's last purchase price for every product that has been purchased in the past should be shown along with the current price.
 // GET on /api/order/
 b.
 Only products which are “In stock” should be allowed to order.
-// POST on /api/order/ with _id:
+// POST on /api/order/ with id: which is marketItem _id: and quantity
-4. View past orders Get on /api/order/
+4. View past orders
+// GET on /api/order/

 Sales Agent:
-1. Login using username and password. /api/auth/login
+1. Login using username and password.
+// POST on /api/auth/login with username: password:
-2. View orders for all customers /api/order/all
+2. View orders for all customers
+// GET on /api/order/all
 3. Process an Order:
 a.
-Update order status [“Accepted”, “Delivered”, “Cancelled”] post on /api/order/all
+Update order status [“Accepted”, “Delivered”, “Cancelled”]
+// POST on /api/order/all with id: which is /api/order/all _id: and status:
 b.
 On order accept:
 i.
-An SMS is sent to the customer (Hint: Make it asynchronous.)//will do
+An SMS is sent to the customer (Hint: Make it asynchronous.)
+// CHECK console

 Notes:
 ●	Product